OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ---

-## 📘 Symbolic Mathematics & Research Materials — CC BY-NC 4.0

-Shunyaya Symbolic Mathematics (SSM) and related research materials, including symbolic formulations, theoretical layers, documents, and examples, are released under **Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0)**.

-- attribution required
-- non-commercial use only
-- no warranty; no endorsement or affiliation implied

-These materials focus on **explanation, theory, and symbolic interpretation** rather than executable infrastructure.

----

 ## 📘 SSUM Implementations & Systems — CC BY 4.0

 Executable systems that implement **SSUM (Shunyaya Structural Universal Mathematics)**